harikris001/Fact-or-Fake-Debunker/README.md

 The Fact or Fake Debunker empowers users to quickly verify the authenticity of information by leveraging real-time document streaming and the RAG model for accurate analysis.

-The LLM App Pathway, An awesome package to handle real-time data streaming.
+The LLM App uses [Pathway](https://pathway.com/), An awesome package to handle real-time data streaming.

 ## How to run the tool